You are here:

 - Prepare for meetings by reading papers beforehand

 Luton Borough Council's document says that to fulfil the role effectively, parent governors should:

 - Try to attend INSET sessions

 - Guide parents about appropriate lines of action and procedures

 - Present a balanced view of issues, representing different sections of the community

 If you are a new parent governor, you might like to take a look at our new governor essentials bundle, where we have selected a range of articles as a starting point.

-It highlights the importance for parent governors to establish a rapport with other parents.
-However, they should not become personally involved in any individual concerns, as this may jeopardise complaint and appeal procedures.
+Luton Borough Council's document says they should not become personally involved in any individual concerns, as this may jeopardise complaint and appeal procedures.

 Top tips for parent governors